Land

 Regenerative Agriculture

-Cargill is working with partners, customers and other stakeholders across the supply chain to implement soil health practices and advance regenerative agriculture to the benefit of farmers, ranchers, customers and to create a more resilient, sustainable food system.
+Cargill is working across the supply chain to implement soil health practices and advance regenerative agriculture.

 Protecting Forests